Managing static routes

 To assign a static route to an existing Conferencing Node or Management Node:

-2. Go to Platform > Conferencing Node or Platform > Management Node as appropriate:
+- Go to or as appropriate:

-3. Select the node to which you want to assign the static route.
+- Select the node to which you want to assign the static route.

-4. In the Static routes section, select from the list of Available Static routes the routes to assign to the node, and then use the right arrow to move the selected routes into the Chosen Static routes list.
+- In the Static routes section, select from the list of Available Static routes the routes to assign to the node, and then use the right arrow to move the selected routes into the Chosen Static routes list.

 Assigning a static route to a new Conferencing Node